slies/MoQ/README.md

 # MoQ
-This repository is the official Pytorch implementation of **_Be Conservative or Be Aggressive?
-An Adaptive Trade-Off MoE For Time Series Forecasting_**.
+This repository is the official Pytorch implementation of **_To Be Conservative or To Be Aggressive?
+A Risk-Adaptive Mixture of Experts for Time Series Forecasting_**.
 The codes and data can be used to reproduce the results of MoQ on PM2.5 dataset.

 ## Code
 There are 6 python files: